Accounts & credentials

 Copying a sensitive value schedules the clipboard to clear itself after a short window, so a secret doesn't sit there.

-LocnLock ships on Windows through the Microsoft Store. macOS is next, on the Mac App Store — no date to promise yet, but it's on the way.
+LocnLock is coming to Windows through the Microsoft Store. macOS is next, on the Mac App Store — no date to promise yet, but it's on the way.

 Get notified